-Table 5.4(continued): Range and logic checks for r data items ir the episode file · · · · · · · · · · · · · · · · · · · ltem no. Item Range checks 'Not stated' response Logic checks for data validation comments in italics 22 Main treatment type for alcohol and other drugs Withdrawal management (detoxification) Counselling Rehabilitation Pharmacotherapy Support and case management only Information and education only Assessment only Other Not permitted If 'main treatment type' is coded 5, 6 or 7, then 'other treatment type 1-4' must be blank.
-If 'main treatment type' is coded 1, 3 or 4, then 'client type' must not be coded 2.
-If 'main treatment type' is coded 5, 6 or 7, check that 'treatment delivery setting' is not coded 2.
-A single client record can not have the same main treatment type code recorded more than once, with the exception of code 5.
-23 Other treatment type for alcohol and other drugs (1st) Withdrawal management (detoxification) Counselling Rehabilitation Pharmacotherapy Other Blank A single client record can not have the same main treatment type code recorded more than once, with the exception of code 5.
-'Other treatment type 1' should be blank if 'main treatment type' is coded 5, 6 or 7.
-If 'other treatment type 1' is blank, then 'other treatment type 2-4, must also be blank.
-If 'other treatment type 1' is coded 1, 3 or 4, 'client type' must not be coded 2.
-24 Other treatment type for alcohol and other drugs (2nd) Withdrawal management (detoxification) Counselling Rehabilitation Pharmacotherapy Other Blank A single client record can not have the same main treatment type code recorded more than once, with the exception of code 5.
-If 'other treatment type 1' is blank, then 'other treatment type 2-4, must also be blank.
-If 'other treatment type 2' is coded 1, 3 or 4, 'client type' must not be coded 2.
-25 Other treatment type for alcohol and other drugs (3rd) Withdrawal management (detoxification) Counselling Rehabilitation Pharmacotherapy Other Blank A single client record can not have the same main treatment type code recorded more than once, with the exception of code 5.
-If 'other treatment type 2' is blank, then 'other treatment type 3-4, must also be blank.
-If 'other treatment type 3' is coded 1, 3 or 4, 'client type' must not be coded 2.
+Table 5.5 (continued): Range and logic checks for data items in the episode file

+Item no. Item Range checks 'Not stated' response Logic checks for data validation comments in italics 22 Main treatment type for alcohol and other drugs Withdrawal management (detoxification) Counselling Rehabilitation Pharmacotherapy Support and case management only Information and education only Assessment only Other Not permitted If Main treatment type is coded 5, 6 or 7, then Other treatment type 1-4 must be blank.
+If Main treatment type is coded 1, 3 or 4, then Client type must not be coded 2.
+If Main treatment type is coded 5, 6 or 7, check that Treatment delivery setting is not coded 2.
+A single client record cannot have the same Main treatment type code recorded more than once, with the exception of code 5.
+23 Other treatment type for alcohol and other drugs (1st) Withdrawal management (detoxification) Counselling Rehabilitation Pharmacotherapy Other Blank A single client record cannot have the same Main treatment type code recorded more than once, with the exception of code 5.
+Other treatment type 1 should be blank if Main treatment type is coded 5, 6 or 7.
+If Other treatment type 1 is blank, then Other treatment type 2-4 must also be blank.
+If Other treatment type 1 is coded 1, 3 or 4, Client type must not be coded 2.
+24 Other treatment type for alcohol and other drugs (2nd) Withdrawal management (detoxification) Counselling Rehabilitation Pharmacotherapy Other Blank A single client record cannot have the same Main treatment type code recorded more than once, with the exception of code 5.
+If Other treatment type 1 is blank, then Other treatment type 2-4 must also be blank.
+If Other treatment type 2 is coded 1, 3 or 4, Client type must not be coded 2.
+25 Other treatment type for alcohol and other drugs (3rd) Withdrawal management (detoxification) Counselling Rehabilitation Pharmacotherapy Other Blank A single client record cannot have the same Main treatment type code recorded more than once, with the exception of code 5.
+If Other treatment type 2 is blank, then Other treatment type 3-4 must also be blank.
+If Other treatment type 3 is coded 1, 3 or 4, Client type must not be coded 2.